 Stats and trends

-It's too early to be making many observations, although the first four winners have all been aged 7 or 8 and trained in Ireland.
+There has only been five renewals of the Grade Two contest, so it's probably too early to be making many observations, although the first five winners have all been aged 7 or 8, and trained in Ireland.

-The past three winners have carried the colours of leading owner JP McManus and he was also second in the first running with Elimay.
-Last year, he had the 1-2.
+The past four winners have carried the colours of leading owner JP McManus and he was also owned the runner-up, Elimay, in the first renewal of this race.
+In 2024, he had the 1-2, and Dinoblue carried the green and gold hoops to victory last year.

-None of the first four winners have had an official rating lower than 147 and all were lighly raced over fences.
+None of the first five winners have had an official rating lower than 147, and four of them were lightly-raced over fences.
 Impervious had four previous races over fences; Colreevy five; Elimay ten; and Limerick Lace nine.
+The exception was Dinoblue (2025) who was having her 15th outing over fences.

-In addition, none of the early winners have been bigger than 3/1.
+In addition, none of the five winners have returned bigger than 3-1.
+Dinoblue was sent off the 6-4f last year.

 Recent renewals